 a pop-up monastery for non-monastics

-a spiritual oasis for all people in the heart of the city
+a spiritual oasis for all people

 a diverse and radically inclusive refuge